 a gastroscopy and biopsy

 Some children may be able to get a coeliac diagnosis without a biopsy.
 Your doctor will talk with you about this.

-A blood test called HLA gene testing
+A blood test called HLA (may be referred as genetic testing)

 Not all children need HLA testing.
 It can be useful if there is uncertainty about your child's diagnosis.
 The gene test alone cannot diagnose coeliac disease.

 Your child may need a biopsy.

 To have a biopsy, your child needs an endoscopy.
 This is a simple day procedure.
 Your child will need an anaesthetic.
 The doctor will use a flexible tube with a camera attached to its end (endoscope).
 The doctor will feed the tube through your child's mouth into their stomach and then the small bowel.
 The doctor will take several tiny samples (biopsies) of your child's small bowel.